ncatlab/nlab-content/pages/7/7/1/2/2177/content.md

-This is really ugly, but it's the best I have by way of a formal definition at present:
+This is pretty ugly, but it's the best I have by way of a formal definition at present:

 * [Cactus Language](http://mywikibiz.com/Directory:Jon_Awbrey/Papers/Cactus_Language)